malmostad/intranet-dashboard/README.md

 # Intranet Dashboard

 The Intranet Dashboard, “Min sida”, is City of Malmö’s personalized intranet front.
-Information and tools on the dashboard are targeted for the employee based on roles and their own preferences.
-The dashboards core functions are:
+Information and tools on the dashboard are targeted for the employee based on roles and her own preferences.
+The dashboards core functionality are:

 * Targeted and user selected news from the organization and external resources.
-* Searchable employee information with data retrieved from other systems and a self service interface where the employee can update the information.
+* Searchable employee information with data compiled from other systems and a self service interface where the employee can update the information.
-* Direct access to tools and applications based on the users roles and profile.
+* Direct access to tools and applications based on the user’s roles and profile.
 * Enterprise search for all intranet resources.
 * User managed portrait pictures.
 The system acts as an avatar service for other intranet systems.